danmarsden/moodle-mod_dialogue/README.md

 -------------
 Originally written by Ray Kingdon

-Rewritten by Troy Williams for The University of Waikato - 2013
+Rewritten by Troy Williams - 2013

 Contributions by many others